phenax/chelleport/README.md

 - Type the characters in one of the words to move the cursor to it
 - Press `ctrl+n` & `ctrl+p` to go to next/previous match respectively
 - NOTE: The startup is a little slow currently taking ~1 second to run ocr.
 Will keep optimizing to get this down.
+- Press `ctrl+r` to reload the OCR results if contents on the page changed

 ## Feedback and Support